keiferc/simpleds/docs/index.md

 first-order data science functions with simple and consistent function contracts. `simpleds` is built with a functional programming paradigm and operates as a simplifying wrapper for major Python data science modules (e.g. `numpy`, `scipy`, etc).

+The underlying idea of `simpleds` is that one doesn't need an airplane to get to the bodega across the street; it can get time-consuming digging through the various docs to just to do something simple. `simpleds` attempts to avoid the need to switch between different packages and package-specific data structures for the everyday-type of data analysis.
+Because sometimes all one wants is to find central tendencies, test hypotheses, and calculate significances in one simple way.

 ## Documentation Overview

 Please see the [Installation page](installation.md) for more information on